earthly/earthly/docs/earthfile/earthfile.md

 #### Description

-The command `DOCKER PULL` pulls a docker image from a remote registry into the docker daemon available within the build envionment.
-It can be used in conjunction with `RUN --with-docker docker run ...` to execute docker images in the context of the build environment.
+The command `DOCKER PULL` pulls a docker image from a remote registry and then loads it into the temporary docker daemon created by `WITH DOCKER`.
+It can be used in conjunction with `RUN --with-docker docker run ...` to execute docker images in the context of the build environment. `DOCKER PULL` can be used in conjunction with `RUN docker run ...` in a `WITH DOCKER` clause.

+{% hint style='info' %}
+##### Note
+It is recommended that you avoid issuing `RUN docker pull ...` and use `DOCKER PULL ...` instead.
+The classical `docker pull` command does not take into account Earthly caching and so it would redownload the image much more frequently than necessary.
+{% endhint %}

+{% hint style='danger' %}
+The use of `DOCKER PULL` outside of a `WITH DOCKER` clause is deperected and will not be supported in future versions of Earthly.
+{% endhint %}

 ## DOCKER LOAD (**experimental**)